mischov/gate/README.md

    Some libraries (such as Polaris and Pedestal) are already taking advantage of the benefits gained by using data structures to represent routes, but they tend to favor vector-based routes ahead of map-based routes.

-  Gate favors map-based routes, whose explicit nature are hopefully more maintainable.
+  Gate favors map-based routes, whose explicit nature is hopefully more maintainable.

 3. Granular application of middleware is really useful.